vervstack/.github/profile/README.md

 Velez is an application to manage a node on a physical server

 ## Matreshka
-Matreshka is a Boy (based on yaml) configuration manager
+Matreshka is a boy (based on yaml) configuration manager

 Matreshka allows you to specify
 - Resources for your application (postgres, redis etc.)